-If you run an eCommerce business and have been struggling for quite a long time with the high abandonment rate of your shopping cart, then this blog post can help you.
+If you run an eCommerce business and have been struggling for quite a long time with your shopping cart’s high abandonment rate, this blog post can help.

-In this article, we are going to evaluate the pros and cons of both multiple steps checkout and single-page checkout systems on your eCommerce website.
+This article will evaluate the pros and cons of your eCommerce website’s multiple-step and single-page checkout systems.
 This information can not only help you with your eCommerce website, but you can also follow these tips for your eCommerce mobile app.

-Although this is something that needs to be decided before proceeding ahead with the eCommerce web design work, you must not restrict yourself from switching over to the appropriate checkout pattern which you think will work for you.
+Although this must be decided before proceeding with the eCommerce web design work, you must not restrict yourself from switching to the appropriate checkout pattern that you think will work for you.

-If you are not sure which checkout pattern (single page or multiple steps) will be good for your eCommerce website, you can always run A/B split testing.
+If you are unsure which checkout pattern (single page or multiple steps) will be best for your eCommerce website, you can always run A/B split testing.

 Single Page Checkout